SQL Injection

 WHERE id = ?

-Then it will pass the parameters seperatly from the SQL.
-This two step process seperates the variable from the SQL statement making it impossible for SQL Injection to execute in a query such as above.
+Then it will pass the parameters separately from the SQL.
+This two step process separates the variable from the SQL statement making it impossible for SQL Injection to execute in a query such as above.

 A SQL Injection Prevention Checklist